Development of Mobile Health Interventions to Improve Adherence to Medication and Reduce Sexual Risk Behavior among HIV+ Youth

 Statement of Problem

 If successful, this intervention may have broad implications for improving health outcomes for youth living with HIV and those at high-risk for HIV infection, as well as those living with other chronic diseases.
-This type of intervention, which is potentially high-impact and relatively low-cost and allows patients to receive support in real-time as they go about their daily lives, provides an opportunity to increase the value of care using mHealth technology.
+This type of intervention, which is potentially high-impact and relatively low-cost, allows patients to receive support in real-time as they go about their daily lives and provides an opportunity to increase the value of care using mHealth technology.

 This project page was last updated in July 2019.